alexfernandez/deployment/README.md

 * --quiet: do not show log messages.

-* --dir [path]: deploy to the given directory.
+* --dir [path]: deploy to the given directory, defaults to the current directory.
   This directory must already have a copy of the git repository being deployed.

-* --testdir [path]: use the given directory as test environment.
+* --testdir [path]: use the given directory as test environment, no default.
   This directory must already have a copy of the git repository being deployed.

 * --exec [command]: run the given command after deployment, to restart the service.